 - After registering a business in Singapore, you will also need to be aware of several important documents and pieces of correspondence.
 First, when your company is officially registered, you will receive an email from the Singapore Accounting and Corporate Regulatory Authority.
 That email will contain your official certificate of company incorporation and will provide you with your Company Registration Number.

-- Once you have successfully registered your business in Singapore, you can open up a corporate bank account in any bank that is registered in Singapore (like HSBC, Citibank, or Standard Chartered).
-That said, this process after your Singapore company registration may be more difficult than you anticipate.
+- Once you have successfully registered your company in Singapore, you can open up a corporate bank account in any bank that is registered in Singapore (like HSBC, Citibank, or Standard Chartered).
+That said, the process after your company registration, may be more difficult than you anticipate.
 This is because many Singaporean banks require a company’s principals to physically appear at the bank and open their corporate account.
 If you are physically unable to travel to Singapore—for whatever reason— you will need to read the fine print and ensure that your bank does not require you to physically appear in Singapore in order to open a corporate account.

-- Depending on your business, you also may need to obtain one or more business licenses in Singapore.
+- Depending on your business in Singapore, you also may need to obtain one or more business licenses in Singapore.
 For example, if you are running a restaurant, travel agency, or business in the financial services industry, you will need to obtain a license.
-Separately, if you are incorporated in Singapore, the Singapore Companies Act requires businesses to file certain financial information every year—including income tax information.
+Separately, if your company incorporated in Singapore, the Singapore Companies Act requires businesses to file certain financial information every year—including income tax information.
 To learn more, you will likely want to speak with an attorney or accountant in Singapore.

 Beyond the required personnel to register a company in Singapore, there are several important things to note about running a company in Singapore.